carloocchiena/django_boilerplate/README.md

 Please just:
 1. Open an issue and discuss the changes you'd like to make or  the bug\issue you'd like to report.<br>
 2. Once ready to submit a pull request, provide proof of the testing you've done.<br>

+A special thanks to (Nephilia)[https://www.nephila.digital/it/] for the inspiration to work with Django and the feedback they were so kindly to gave me on this project.

 ## Closing words
 _Django is like pasta carbonara:<br>